 Andreas holds the equivalent of a Master of Laws from Stockholm University where he, following an internship at the United Nations, chose to write his masters’ thesis on the concept of good faith in Article VI of the 1968 Nuclear Non-proliferation Treaty.
 He supplemented his training with a diploma in Nuclear Law (tres bien) from the University of Montpellier I in France.
 He’s also studied economics, politics and sociology.

-Outside the Network, Andreas serves as the Swedish delegate to the International Law Association’s Committee on Nuclear weapons, non-proliferation & contemporary international law.
+His specific interests are West-Russia relations, NATO, as well as ways to regulate and control the spread and use of weapons of mass destruction.
+Andreas serves as the Swedish delegate to the International Law Association’s Committee on Nuclear weapons, non-proliferation & contemporary international law.